syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customization.md

 ### Remove an item from the custom toolbar collection

-The following code example explains how to remove an existing item from the custom toolbar in Rich Text Editor.
+The following code example explains how to remove an existing item from the custom toolbar in the Rich Text Editor.

 {% highlight C# %}